Welcome to the Kids page!

 We believe the best way to excite a child’s mind is by encouraging creativity, investigation, and understanding through programming, collections, and spaces.
 From storytime to STEAM, summer reading programs to a knowledgeable, welcoming staff, Whitefish Bay Public Library’s Youth Services department wants to help establish a love of reading and learning at every age.

 When you visit, you can expect to find great books, movies, music and more for all ages, but our kids space is so much more than our collections.
 Check out our comfortable seating for book sharing, tables and chairs perfect for homework, art projects, and more, and plenty of puzzles, board games, and a play kitchen for sparking imagination and fun.
-We also have computers and Chromebooks for homework and gaming, and two AWE learning stations for you and your child’s tech needs.
+We also have computers and Chromebooks for homework and gaming, and a Krayon Kiosk with 2 iPad learning stations for you and your child’s tech needs.

 And while you’re visiting, don’t forget to say hi to Dewey!